alphaanar/console-tic-tac-toe-plus/README.md

 The game also offers 3 distinct game modes:

-1. Classic: Rules of the game are the same as the original game.
+1. Classic: The rules of the game are the same as the original game.
-2. Random Symbols: Whenever any player performs a move, a symbol is chosen at random and used to mark the cell, as if it were random player's turn, which means players only get to decide coordinates.
+2. Random Symbols: Whenever any player performs a move, a symbol is chosen at random and used to mark the cell, as if it were a random player's turn, which means players only get to decide coordinates.
-3. Players Versus Bots: All the other players are conotrolled by an AI.
+3. Players Versus Bots: All the other players are controlled by an AI.

 Funnily enough, the third game mode was left unimplemented, but we still wanted to mention it.